AI-driven Prices for Externalities and Sustainability in Production Markets: Environment and Agent Models

 Each environment can only sustain a finite amount of stock.
 If left unharvested, the stock will stabilize at $S_r^{eq}$.
 Note also that $q_r(\cdot)$, and therefore $H_r(\cdot)$, are proportional to the current stock, i.e., the higher the stock, the larger the harvest for the same total effort.
-The stock dynamics of each resource are governed by Eq. \ref{Eq: stock dynamics}, where $F(\cdot)$ is the spawner-recruit function (Eq. \ref{Eq: Spawner-recruit function}) which governs the natural growth of the resource, and $g_r$ is the growth rate.
+The stock dynamics of each resource are governed by Equation \ref{Eq: stock dynamics}, where $F(\cdot)$ is the spawner-recruit function (Equation \ref{Eq: Spawner-recruit function}) which governs the natural growth of the resource, and $g_r$ is the growth rate.\footnote{Assuming $s_0 \leq 2 S_{eq}$, and following the derivation of \cite{10.5555/3463952.3464003}, to avoid highly skewed growth models and unstable environments we need $g_r \leq -W_{-1}(-1/(2 e)) \approx 2.678$, where $W_k(\cdot)$ is the Lambert $W$ function.}

-We assume that the individual harvest is proportional to the exerted effective effort (Eq. \ref{Eq: Individual harvest}), and the revenue of each appropriator is given by Eq. \ref{Eq: Revenue}, where $p_{r, t}$ is the price (\$ per unit of resource), and $c_{n, t}$ is the cost (\$) of harvesting (e.g., operational cost, taxes, etc.).
-Here lies the ``tragedy'': the benefits from harvesting are private ($p_{r, t} h_{n, r, t}(\cdot)$), but the loss is borne by all (in terms of a reduced stock, see Eq. \ref{Eq: stock dynamics}).
+We assume that the individual harvest is proportional to the exerted effective effort (Equation \ref{Eq: Individual harvest}), and the revenue of each appropriator is given by Equation \ref{Eq: Revenue}, where $p_{r, t}$ is the price (\$ per unit of resource), and $c_{n, r, t}(\cdot)$ is the cost (\$) of harvesting (e.g., operational cost, taxes, etc.).
+Here lies the ``tragedy'': the benefits from harvesting are private ($p_{r, t} h_{n, r, t}(\cdot)$), but the loss is borne by all (in terms of a reduced stock, see Equation \ref{Eq: stock dynamics}).

 Having a realistic environment that exhibits resource scarcity, ``the tragedy of the commons'', and the challenge of sustainability is not only important for the sake of realism, but it can potentially drastically impede the learning process.
 The benefits of harvesting can lead to greedy agents, which in turn deplete the resources \emph{early} in the episode.
 This will result in short episodes, limiting the learning per episode.\footnote{In contrast to alternative CPR games in the literature (e.g., \cite{zheng2020ai}) where resources re-spawn after being depleted.}